Havana Brown (musician): 2008–09: Crave and touring

-In 2008, Brown signed to Island Records Australia, after being approached by a boss of the label, who asked her if she was interested in doing a compilation album.
-She has since been releasing her Crave compilation series through the label.
+In 2008, Brown signed to Island Records Australia after being approached by a boss of the label who asked her if she was interested in doing a compilation album.
+She released her Crave compilation series through the label.
 In October 2008, Brown supported Rihanna on the Australian leg of her Good Girl Gone Bad Tour.
 In May 2009, she served as a support act for the Pussycat Dolls during the Australian leg of their Doll Domination Tour.
 Brown also supported Britney Spears during the European leg of her 2009 Circus Tour.
 She earned the same support role for the Australian leg of the tour in November 2009.

-Since December 2009, Brown has provided mixes every Saturday night on Party People, a radio show which broadcasts across Australia by the Today Network.
+Since December 2009, Brown has provided mixes every Saturday night on Party People, a radio show that broadcasts across Australia by the Today Network.